Stefan Dennis

 Stefan Dennis (born 30 October 1958) is an Australian actor and singer best known for playing the role of cold-hearted and ruthless businessman Paul Robinson in the soap opera Neighbours from its first episode on 18 March 1985.
 He departed Neighbours in 1992 before returning for a short stint in 1993.
 He then returned in late 2004 and played the character up until the show's ending in 2025.
-During his time away from Neighbours he was a cast member of Scottish soap opera River City produced and set in Glasgow, Scotland playing Doctor Marcus McKenzie.
+During his time away from Neighbours he was a cast member of British soap opera River City produced by BBC Scotland and set in Glasgow, Scotland playing Doctor Marcus McKenzie.
 He is also known for his 1989 single "Don't It Make You Feel Good", which reached Number 16 in the Irish and UK Singles Chart.

 Early life

 Dennis was born in Tawonga, Victoria but moved with his family to the Gold Coast when he was an infant and grew up in the coastal city where he attended Southport State High School throughout his upbringing.
 While on the Gold Coast, he developed a passion for the performing arts and made his acting debut at 11 years old in a local amateur theatre production of Oliver!.
 He would also regularly perform in a vocal group with his brother at local weddings and charity events throughout the Gold Coast.
 At 16 years of age, Dennis left school and began a chef's apprenticeship that would last five years.
 Upon completion of his culinary training he moved from the Gold Coast to Melbourne in hopes of pursuing a career in the entertainment industry.